DataDog/jamf-api-client-go/README.md

   os.Exit(1)
 }
 ```
-> Note: It is recommended to use Environment variables or a KMS for Jamf credentials
+> Note: It is recommended to use environment variables or a KMS for Jamf credentials

 ## Developing & Contribution